-In addition to managing AFMC's portfolio, Andrew Lister and Bernard Moody also manage the open-ended Aberdeen Frontiers Opportunities Fund, using the same strategy.
-These two funds have a combined 'assets under management' (AUM) of approximately US\$200m.
+In addition to AFMC, Andrew Lister and Bernard Moody also manage the open-ended Aberdeen Frontiers Opportunities Fund, using the same strategy, these have a combined AUM of approximately US\$200m.
 AFMC's managers say that the underlying managers, through which they invest, are not at capacity and that, reflecting this, their own strategy has significant room to grow.
 They believe that the strategy could comfortably exceed US\$500m without impacting on their ability to generate returns.
-If AFMC is able to grow its size, this should, all things being equal, benefit all shareholders both by increasing liquidity in AFMC's shares and lower ongoing charges, by spreading the company's fixed costs over a wider asset base.
+We would welcome growth in the size of AFMC, as this should benefit all shareholders both by increasing liquidity and lower ongoing charges, by spreading the company's fixed costs over a wider asset base.